exakat/php-dictionary/dictionary.rst

 Active Record
 -------------

-An object that wraps a row in a database table or view, encapsulates the database access, and adds domain logic on that data.
+Active Record is a design pattern commonly used in PHP development.
+It provides an object-oriented approach to interact with a database table or view.
+In the Active Record pattern, each table or view in the database is represented by a corresponding class in the PHP code.

+The main purpose of Active Record is to encapsulate the database access logic within the objects themselves.
+This means that an Active Record object not only represents a single row of data, but it also includes methods to perform CRUD (Create, Read, Update, Delete) operations on that data.

+With Active Record, developers can easily create, retrieve, update, and delete records from the database by invoking methods on the corresponding objects.
+The Active Record object abstracts away the SQL queries and provides a more intuitive and object-oriented way to work with the data.

+Additionally, Active Record allows developers to add domain logic to the objects.
+This means that business rules and validations can be implemented directly within the Active Record classes.
+For example, you can define methods to validate input, perform calculations, or enforce certain constraints on the data.

+Active Record is often used in conjunction with other design patterns, such as the Data Mapper pattern.
+While Active Record focuses on the direct interaction between objects and the database, the Data Mapper pattern separates the database access logic into a separate layer, providing more flexibility and decoupling between the domain objects and the persistence layer.

 `Documentation <https://en.wikipedia.org/wiki/Active_record_pattern>`__

-See also `Active Record <https://www.martinfowler.com/eaaCatalog/activeRecord.html>`_, `Getting started with Eloquent in Laravel: (for Beginners) <https://www.linkedin.com/pulse/getting-started-eloquent-laravel-beginners-youssef-saleem/>`_
+See also `Active Record <https://www.martinfowler.com/eaaCatalog/activeRecord.html>`_, `Getting started with Eloquent in Laravel: (for Beginners)syste <https://www.linkedin.com/pulse/getting-started-eloquent-laravel-beginners-youssef-saleem/>`_

 Related : :ref:`Data Mapper <data-mapper>`